ATTENTION: Monroe Farm Market Online has moved to www.MonroeFarmMarket.com!

 Click here to go back to the recipe listings

-Garlic scapes, which emerge from hard neck garlic varieties in June, these seed stalks curl upward as they grow.
-Snipping off the scapes before the seeds develop, more energy goes into developing a larger garlic bulb.
+Garlic scapes, which emerge from hard neck garlic varieties, are seed stalks that curl upward as they grow.
+By snipping off the scapes before the seeds develop, more energy goes into developing a larger garlic bulb.

 When the garlic scapes are still in full curl, they are tender and succulent.
 They have a taste that is milder than the garlic cloves, and have a broad spectrum of uses from soup to salads to garnishes.